f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/awssite.rst

 AWS Site Verification
 ======================

-Previously for the "on-premise" (UDF) site you needed to manually provision and configure a node for use with VoltConsole.
+Previously for the "on-prem" (UDF) site you needed to manually provision and configure a node for use with VoltConsole.
 As you discovered in the "Pre-Work" section, deploying a site in AWS, Azure, and Google Cloud Platform can be done in an automated fashion in VoltConsole (you can also use Terraform to deploy a site, but that will be covered in a separate lab).